vEnhance/1802/src/matrix.typ

   (compared to the "well try multiplying by it" you learned in high school).
 ]

-== [TEXT] Matrix multiplication <matrix-mult>
+== [SIDENOTE] Matrix multiplication <matrix-mult>

 In the prerequisites, I said that you were supposed to know the rule for multiplying matrices, so you should already know for example that
 $ mat(5,6;7,8) mat(1,2;3,4) = mat(23, 34; 31, 46). $

-The goal of this section is to now explain why matrix multiplication is defined in this funny way.
+The goal of this side note is to now explain why matrix multiplication is defined in this funny way.
 We will see two results: